ros-controls/ros2_control/.docker/README.md

 # ROS2 Control Docker Containers

 Meant to provide basic docker containers for CI or development purposes.
-To use them, make sure you have [Docker](https://docs.docker.com/get-docker/) installed, then build and run the image by following tag specific commands as described below:
+To use them, make sure you have [Docker](https://docs.docker.com/get-docker/) installed.
+You then can pull the latest source or build image or build any version and run the image by following tag specific commands as described below:

 ## Source folder and tag
 Downloads and builds ros2_controls into a workspace for development use exactly as is found [here](https://ros-controls.github.io/control.ros.org/getting_started.html#compiling).
 This is primarily used for development and CI of ros2_control and related packages.

+You can pull a prebuilt image with this docker tag: `ghcr.io/ros-controls/ros2_control_source`.

 To build and run the container, execute the following code in a terminal:
 ```
 docker build --tag ros2_control:source --file .docker/source/Dockerfile .
 docker run -it ros2_control:source